 Over the past two years, the role of video instruction has steadily expanded in the classroom, especially when teaching current events.
 Facing school closures and remote learning, many teachers turned to video as a way to keep students engaged.
-Video is a familiar format for a generation of digital-native students and can serve as a great hook, and sometimes the bulk of instruction, for certain lessons.
+Video is a familiar format for a generation of digital-native students and can serve as a great hook and sometimes the bulk of instruction for certain lessons.
 But finding quality, timely video content can be a challenge.
 That’s where the Week in Rap comes in.

 Teaching Current Events with the Week in Rap

-Each week, the Flocab team creates the Week in Rap from scratch for teachers to use when teaching current events.
+Each week, the Flocab team creates these weekly videos from scratch for teachers to use when teaching current events.
 The process begins on Monday morning and ends with a finished song, video, and set of lesson activities on Flocabulary.com every Friday morning.

-Teaching Current Events with Vocab Cards
+Teaching current events with Vocab Cards

-Teaching Current Events with Quiz
+Teaching about news stories with Quiz

-Teaching Current Events with Lyric Lab
+Teaching news articles with Lyric Lab

-Our rotating schedule of handouts guides students through analysis ranging from text-to-self connections and reflections, to identification and summarization of major points, to consideration of hip-hop as a medium of communication.
+Our rotating schedule of handouts guides students through analysis ranging from text-to-self connections and reflections to identification and summarization of major points, to consideration of hip-hop as a medium of communication.

 With the growing role of video in the classroom for teaching current events, it’s crucial to incorporate literacy and reading comprehension skills into video instruction.
 The ability to analyze and think critically about multiple media formats is an important 21st-century skill that can be honed every week using the Week in Rap—and the printable handouts are just a starting point.
 The WIR is built to invite conversation by covering engaging news stories that are relevant to students’ lives.
 Making a weekly classroom routine news analysis and discussion habit helps develop a sense of global citizenship in students and provides an opportunity to practice literacy skills in a fresh context every week when teaching current events.